kevinrue/GOexpress-original/README.md

 data based on gene expression measurements.
 It requires 3 input
 values:

-1. a sample-by-gene table providing the expression level of genes (rows) in each sample (columns)
+1. a sample-by-gene matrix providing the expression level of genes (rows) in each sample (columns)
 2. an AnnotatedDataFrame from the Biobase package providing phenotypic information about the samples.
 Row names are samples, at least one of